Navia – Grandas de Salime

 - Return by Train Return by Train: No

-We leave Navia crossing the estuary to take the AS-12 road, which we will not leave for the whole route.
-The first stretch to Cuaña is not very winding.
-Here we can visit the Castro de Coaña, the most popular of those known in Asturias, an iconographic paradigm of the fortified settlement of the Iron Age.
+We set off from Navia, crossing the estuary to join the AS-12 road, which we’ll stay on for the entire route.
+The first stretch to Cuaña is relatively straight.
+Here we can visit the Castro de Coaña, the most famous of the known hill forts in Asturias and an iconic example of an Iron Age fortified settlement.

-We continue along the route parallel to the Arbón reservoir and begin a 7 km climb to Boal/Bual; shortly before reaching Boal/Bual we can stop at the viewpoint of Castro de Pendia, from where we can see the castro nestled in the valley.
+We continue along the route running parallel to the Arbón reservoir and begin a climb of around 7 km to Boal/Bual; just before reaching Boal/Bual, we can stop at the viewpoint at the Castro de Pendia, from where we can see the castro nestled in the valley.

-Then begins a 9 km winding descent to the Doiras reservoir, to start climbing about 7 km to Cachafol mountain, where we continue to Illano cycling about 7 km more with little unevenness, half a slope with many curves and an impressive landscape due to the steepness of the slopes.
+Immediately afterwards, a winding 9 km descent begins down to the Doiras reservoir, before we start climbing for about 7 km up to Mount Cachafol, where we continue towards Illano, cycling a further 7 km or so on a gentle gradient, halfway up the hillside with plenty of bends and a breathtaking landscape thanks to the steepness of the slopes.

-We arrive at Santesteba and, from the viewpoint, we will contemplate impressive views over the Navia river, the Santesteba cliff and the villages "hanging" from the hill.
-The village of Santesteba has been declared a "Historic Site" as it preserves its traditional hamlet in an exemplary manner, made up of houses built directly on the rock, forming a motley ensemble, in which the streets are less than 2 m wide.
+We arrive in Santesteba and, from the viewpoint, we’ll take in stunning views over the River Navia, the Santesteba cliff and the villages ‘clinging’ to the hillside.
+The village of Santesteba has been declared a ‘Historic Site’ as it has preserved its traditional hamlet in exemplary fashion; it consists of houses built directly onto the rock, forming a colourful ensemble where the streets are less than 2 m wide.

-We continue our route, descending for 6 km to the bottom of the Agüeira river valley, which is squeezed between steep slopes.
-Cross the bridge and begin the 5 km climb to Pezós/Pesoz.
-In Pezós/Pesoz we can see the palace of Ron.
-If we have the strength, we can take a detour to visit the village of Argul, which has been declared a historical site.
+We continue our route, descending for 6 km to the bottom of the Agüeira river valley, nestled between steep slopes.
+We cross the bridge and begin the climb of around 5 km up to Pezós/Pesoz.
+In Pezós/Pesoz, we can see Ron Palace.
+If we have the energy, we can take a detour to visit the hamlet of Argul, which has been declared a Historic Site.

-From Pezós/Pesoz we cycle another 6 km uphill to Santa María, where there is only a descent of less than 2 km to Grandas de Salime, the end of the route and the beginning and end of the stage of the Primitive Pilgrim's Way to Santiago de Compostela.
-The Collegiate Church of San Salvador and the Ethnographic Museum, one of the most important in Asturias, are of interest here.
+From Pezós/Pesoz, we cycle another 6 km uphill to Santa María, where there is then just a descent of less than 2 km to Grandas de Salime, the end of the route and the start and finish of the stage on the Primitive Way of St James.
+Here, the Collegiate Church of San Salvador and the Ethnographic Museum – one of the most important in Asturias – are well worth a visit.

-Respect the direction of traffic on urban stretches.
+Observe the direction of traffic on urban stretches of road.